 There are a number of social platforms that exist online.
 However, there are some popular ones that would be a great place to start your social media investigation.

-Now, evidence can be found in many places on these social platforms.
-Comments, replies, and even videos and photo albums that people post can be used as admissible online evidence.
+Evidence can be found in many places on these social platforms.
+Comments, replies, and even videos and photo albums that people post can be used as admissible online evidence (check out our guide on where to look on Facebook for evidence).
 Professional webpage capture tools make it simple to archive tweets or other social posts, print pictures and capture an entire scrolling screen of a social profile.

 As soon as you find data to collect, you’ll want to capture it and store it in a secure place.
 Building a personal webpage archive with an organized naming convention is a best practice to follow.